resir014/moonlight-web-old/README.md

 moonlightradio.ddns.net
 =======================

-The web files for starlight.ddns.net
+> Source code for moonlightradio.ddns.net

 Adding stuff
 ------------

-All log posts go to the `_posts` directory.
-The file names should go as follows: `yyyy-mm-dd-log-title-here.md`.
+All posts go to the `_posts` directory.
+The file names should go as follows: `yyyy-mm-dd-post-title-here.md`.

-The following header is required for logs:
+The following header is required for posts:

 ```
 ---
-category: logs
+category: logs # can be `updates` or `logs`
 layout: logs
 title: "Title here"
-stardate: 12031 # optional
+stardate: 12031 # optional, only for log posts
 ---
 ```

-Then wrap the logs inside the following Liquid tags:
+To enable syntax highlighting, logs should be placed inside the following Liquid tags:

 ```
 {% highlight irc %}